GrahamBSereno/Stock-Analysis/README.md

 **Overview of Project**

 The purpose of this project is to utilize stock ticker data to assess whether each stock is worth investing in.
 I used Microsoft VBA code to automate the analysis of the ticker data, prompt user input, add conditional fomatting, and provide performance metrics.
 I then refactored this code to increase performance and simplify my original solution.
-This allowed for analysis of 2017 and 2018 ticker data at the click of a button.
+This allowed for analysis of 2017 and 2018 ticker data with the click of a button.

 **Analysis**

-My original "AllStockAnalysis" VBA code (see below) declared the target worksheet, initialized a series of variables (including performance trackers, user input values, a standard ticker array, and pricing metrics).
+My original "AllStockAnalysis" VBA code (see below) declared the target worksheet and initialized a series of variables (including performance trackers, user input values, a standard ticker array, and pricing metrics).
 A For loop was then used to iterate through the values (based on the user inputted year) and calculate the total volume for each ticker in the array.
-For loops were also used to obtain a starting and ending price for each ticker based upon row positioning.
+For loops were also used to obtain a starting and ending price for each ticker based on row positioning.
 The starting and ending price was then used to calculate a total return using the following formula: endingPrice / startingPrice - 1.

 _Original Code_